adamkeys/query/README.md

 # **query** – A Go SQL query package

-Abusing language features for fun and profit, **query** enables writing SQL queries using `struct` types with liberal use of struct tags.
-No longer does the query need to be disjoined from the structure.
-The row results are populated right into the same query.
+Abusing language features for fun and profit, **query** provides a different take for querying SQL databases in Go keeping SQL front and centre, but using language constructs to generate the SQL.

 ## Introduction

 **query** provides a set of helper functions to assist with querying a SQL database.
 The caller is able to prepare SQL queries through defining a Go `struct` which doubles as the scan target when retrieving a SQL result set.
 The results may then be transformed into the application domain model in a type-safe manner, or the original query `struct` can be used by the application using the `Ident` function.
 This reduces the load on the developer to have to define a query, define SQL-safe variables to scan into, and convert the results into a usable model by combining the first and second operation.

-## Usage
+## Example

-    type Address struct {
-        ID    int
-        City  string
-        State string
-    }

     type User struct {
         ID        int